Catapush/catapush-ios-sdk-pod/README.md

 [Catapush sendMessageWithText:text];
 ```

-and you can monitor the statud of the message delivery with new two optional methods of the  ```MessagesDispatchDelegate```  protocol:
+and you can monitor the status of the message delivery with new two optional methods of the  ```MessagesDispatchDelegate```  protocol:
 ```ruby
 - (void)libraryDidSendMessage:(MessageIP *)message;
 - (void)libraryDidFailToSendMessage:(MessageIP *)message;